artipie/artipie/.wiki/Dashboard.md

 * to provide `configuration` of repository

 The page provides default repository configuration that can be edited by the Artipie user.<br/>
-Additionally page provides information how a new repository can be used by tools according a repository type.<br/>
+Additionally page provides information how a new repository can be used by tools according to repository type.<br/>

 To save a new repository configuration please click `Add repository` button.

+Follow [this link](./Configuration-Repository) to know all the technical details about supported repositories and settings.

 [[/images/dashboard/repository_create|Create repository]]

 ## Edit repository
 To edit existing repository please click on `repository name` on the `Repository list` page.

 The `Edit repository` page allows the Artipie user to change `configuration` of repository.<br/>
-Page provides information how the existing repository can be used by tools according a repository type.<br/>
+Page provides information how the existing repository can be used by tools according to repository type.<br/>

 To save the repository configuration please click `Update` button.

+Follow [this link](./Configuration-Repository) to know all the technical details about supported repositories and settings.

 [[/images/dashboard/repository_edit|Edit repository]]